Thermal power station: Generator cooling

 While small generators may be cooled by air drawn through filters at the inlet, larger units generally require special cooling arrangements.
 Hydrogen gas cooling, in an oil-sealed casing, is used because it has the highest known heat transfer coefficient of any gas and for its low viscosity which reduces windage losses.
 This system requires special handling during start-up, with air in the generator enclosure first displaced by carbon dioxide before filling with hydrogen.
 This ensures that the highly flammable hydrogen does not mix with oxygen in the air.

-The hydrogen pressure inside the casing is maintained slightly higher than atmospheric pressure to avoid outside air ingress, and up to about two atmospheres pressure to improve heat transfer efficiency.
+The hydrogen pressure inside the casing is maintained slightly higher than atmospheric pressure to avoid outside air ingress, and up to about two atmospheres pressure to improve heat transfer capacity.
 The hydrogen must be sealed against outward leakage where the shaft emerges from the casing.
 Mechanical seals around the shaft are installed with a very small annular gap to avoid rubbing between the shaft and the seals on smaller turbines, with labyrinth type seals on larger machines..
 Seal oil is used to prevent the hydrogen gas leakage to atmosphere.

 The generator also uses water cooling.
 Since the generator coils are at a potential of about 22 kV, an insulating barrier such as Teflon is used to interconnect the water line and the generator high-voltage windings.
 Demineralized water of low conductivity is used.